aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Individual commands/Prompt.md

 ### Handling the chosen option

-When SetText is done yielding, the prompt will be handled immediately after in [Dialogue post-processing#Prompt handling](../Life%20Cycle.md#dialogue-post-processing-prompt-handling).
+When SetText is done yielding, the prompt will be handled immediately after in [Prompt handling](../Life%20Cycle.md#prompt-handling).
 To note, [flagvar](../../Flags%20arrays/flagvar.md) 0 being -555 is supposed to be false because this is the way the game can know it was a [letterprompt](LetterPrompt.md), but its value isn't written by this command.
 This may cause the [textbox](../Notable%20states.md#textbox) to unhide itself if a [letterprompt](LetterPrompt.md) was processed before.

 After, processing continues as normal with a fresh input string once [Dialogue post-processing](../Life%20Cycle.md#dialogue-post-processing) is completed for this iteration of the char loop.